 This Tribal Cultural Resources Funding Solicitation is designed to assist California Native American tribes in addressing the impacts of existing coastal hazards and future impacts of SLR on their cultural resources, sites, lands, and other asset types identified by the applicant.
-This project type provides a two-stage framework for tribes to collect information or compile data

-(which may be quantitative or qualitative and may include traditional knowledge), assess vulnerability, and engage in comprehensive, culturally appropriate adaptation planning.
+This project type provides a two-stage framework for tribes to collect information or compile data (which may be quantitative or qualitative and may include traditional knowledge), assess vulnerability, engage in project-related outreach and education, and conduct comprehensive, culturally appropriate adaptation planning.